Our Team

 Founder and President

-Mike Fero was an NIH Quantitative Research Career Fellow and principal investigator at Stanford, studying the role of protein localization and the essential genomic elements needed for bacterial life.
-With Pat Brown and David Botstein Michael directed the development of the first full-genome human DNA microarrays.
-Before joining Stanford, he was VP of Software Engineering at Neomorphic, a computational genomics company acquired by Affymetrix, and a consulting scientist at Hyperparallel, a data mining company acquired by Yahoo!.
-Mike has over 40 publications in peer-reviewed journals and holds a Ph.D. in Elementary Particle Physics from the University of California at Irvine.
+He served as VP of Software Engineering at Neomorphic, a computational genomics company acquired by Affymetrix, and as consulting scientist at Hyperparallel, a data mining firm purchased by Yahoo!.
+He has authored over 40 peer-reviewed publications and holds a Ph.D. in Elementary Particle Physics from UC Irvine.

 Nathan Hillson, Ph.D.